How Candy Crush Mastered Game Development & Monetization

 Mastering Game Development

-King’s approach to Candy Crush game development set a benchmark for developing hyper-casual mobile games.
+King’s approach to Candy Crush set a new benchmark for hyper-casual mobile games.
 It was carefully designed with the target audience in mind.
 Here is how Candy Crush set a gold standard for game development:

 Vibrant Visuals That Spark Joy